yungwifi/stock-trading-app/part-ii.md

   1. [GA Stocks API](https://ga-stocks.herokuapp.com/stocks).
 This will be used store stocks the user wants to track.
   1. Either [Markit on Demand](http://dev.markitondemand.com/MODApis/) which is deprecated but has functional query routes, or the robust [AlphaVantage API](https://www.alphavantage.co/).
 One of these can be used to retrieve the latest information about a particular stock.

 Markit On Demand, though deprecated, is a potentially little easier to deal with due to the simplicity of its responses.
-Its responses are in `jsonp` format and you must use jQuery since Axios doesn't support `jsonp`.
+Its responses are in `jsonp` format and you must use [this library](https://www.npmjs.com/package/jsonp) since Axios doesn't support `jsonp`.

 Alpha Vantage has more detailed information included in its responses, which contain nested objects.
 It also requires a relatively painless and fast sign-up for an API key.
 If you go this route, you can use Axios.